ialbluwi/11102-s26/lessons/pytest.md

 ## Organizing Tests

-At the moment, it is not ideal that `pytest` will stop running after the first failed test.
+At the moment, `pytest` stops running after the first failed test.
 This is not ideal.
 To improve our test code, let’s modify `test_calculator.py` to divide the code into different groups of tests:

 ```python
 from calculator import square